Zuzana Licko Answers Frequently Asked Questions

 We picked the name Mrs. Eaves for this font, since that is how Sarah was often referred to in the various books documenting Baskerville’s era.
 In order to differentiate the trademark name of the font from the common word “Mrs.” as it appears in the dictionary, we removed the period.

 FAQ: Where did the name “Hypnopaedia” come from and why did you decide to make pajamas?

 ZL: The pajamas came about as an extension of the Hypnopaedia pattern font that I developed in 1997.
 I created each of the Hypnopaedia pattern elements by concentric rotation of a single letter form from the Emigre Fonts library.
 When repeated, each Hypnopaedia element creates a unique pattern of interlocking letter shapes, which can be combined into an infinite variety of patterns.
 These patterns, of course, lend themselves naturally to fabric prints, and sleep wear (pajamas) seemed ideal for such a hypnotic subject.

-Although Emigre currently focus on developing original typeface designs and publishing our graphic design/culture magazine, from time to time, we take the opportunity to branch out into other directions that interest us as well.
-Another such project for me is ceramics, which began as a distraction to the tedious aspects of typeface design work, but I've discovered that pottery and type design have many connections.
+Although Emigre currently focuses on developing original typeface designs and publishing our graphic design/culture magazine, from time to time, we take the opportunity to branch out into other directions that interest us as well.
+Another such project for me is ceramics, which began as a distraction to the tedious aspects of typeface design work, but I’ve discovered that pottery and type design have many connections.